NEW: Inspector General Brian Miller says his office is finding more possible problems

 On Tuesday, House members questioned why Jeff Neely, the GSA staff member who organized the 2010 Las Vegas conference, took more trips on the federal dime after Miller’s preliminary report last year showed spending and travel abuses.
 Neely was put on administrative leave in March, a month after Miller had submitted his final report.

-Neely declined to show up for Tuesday's session of the House Transportation Committee, claiming his Fifth Amendment right against self-incrimination in the investigation.
-He also declined to testify at the House Oversight Committee's hearing Monday.
+Neely declined to show up for Tuesday’s session of the House Transportation Committee, claiming his Fifth Amendment right against self-incrimination in the investigation of a 2010 conference he organized at a Las Vegas casino for the GSA’s Western Region that cost more than $800,000, as well as other abuses.

 On Wednesday, Boxer took a shot at the Monday hearing where Neely repeatedly claimed his Fifth Amendment rights.